Codeplain-ai/plain2code_client/docs/plain_language_specification.md

 ## Source organization

-Plain source can be organized in sections and subsection using markdown headers.
+***plain source can be organized in sections and subsection using markdown headers.

 ```plain
 # Section 1